Technologicat/mcpyrate/README.md

 The macro invocation itself is compiled away by the macro expander, so to guarantee that the invocation shows as covered, it must (upon successful macro expansion) be replaced by some other AST node that actually runs at run-time, with source location information taken from the invocation node, for the coverage analyzer to pick up.

 For this, we use an assignment to a variable `_mcpyrate_coverage`, with a human-readable string as the value.
-We can't use an `ast.Pass` or a do-nothing `ast.Expr`, since CPython optimizes those away.
+We can't use an `ast.Pass` or a do-nothing `ast.Expr`, since CPython optimizes those away when it compiles the AST into bytecode.

 ### `Coverage.py` says my quasiquoted code block is covered?
 It's quoted, not running, so why?